bitwalker/timex/docs/FAQ.md

 **Which functions provide microsecond precision?**

-If you need to work with time intervals down to microsecond precision, you should take a look at the functions in the `Time` module.
-The `Date` module is designed for things like handling different time zones and working with dates separated by large intervals, so the minimum time unit it uses is milliseconds.

-**So how do I work with time intervals defined with microsecond precision?**

-Use functions from the `Time` module for time interval arithmetic.
+All of them.
+Unless you convert to something with lower precision.

 **How do I find the time interval between two dates?**

-Use `Timex.diff` to obtain the number of milliseconds, seconds, minutes, hours, days, months, weeks, or years between two dates.
+Use `Timex.diff` to obtain the number of microseconds, milliseconds, seconds, minutes, hours, days, months, weeks, or years between two dates.

 **What is the support for timezones?**